Proposal Deadline: May 18, 2026

 Award Amount: Up to $2,500 per project

-Eligibility: OSU full-time academic or professional faculty or staff who serve as instructors for courses (individual or collaborative submissions accepted)
+Eligibility: OSU full-time academic or professional faculty at any rank who teach regularly; Individual or collaborative proposals are welcome.

-Grant Period: Proposed projects can begin no earlier than the start of Fall Term 2025 and funded components should be complete by the end of Summer Term 2026.
+Grant Period: Projects may begin at the start of Fall Term 2026 and must be complete by June 30, 2027.

 Grant Overview

-In support of faculty excellence and student success, the Center for Teaching and Learning (CTL) invites applications for Teaching Mini-Grants for the 2025 – 2026 academic year.
+In support of faculty excellence and student success, the Center for Teaching and Learning (CTL) invites applications for Teaching Mini-Grants.
 CTL’s Teaching Mini-Grants challenge instructors to think creatively about their teaching and make bold curricular choices that work towards every student graduating with meaningful learning experiences; these mini-grants are designed to promote innovation beyond typical curricular upkeep.
 In your teaching mini-grant proposal, we encourage you to engage with one or more of the following key areas:

 -